Free Rhode Island Arrests & Criminal Records: Search Anyone

 Residents of Exeter, RI may use the same search tool since the town of Exeter does not have a law enforcement agency.

-Your Rights Regarding Criminal Records & Arrest Records Under Rhode Island (RI) Laws
+Your Rights Regarding Criminal & Arrest Records Under Rhode Island Laws

 Rhode Island is an open records state due to its Rhode Island Access to Public Records Act (APRA)—Chapter §38-2-1 and the FOIA allowing a vast array of criminal and arrest records to be made accessible to the public.